emilymosq/jr-front-test/README.md

 ## Welcome!

 Hello and welcome to the HTTP Status Checker Limbip code challenge!
-This test is designed to evaluate your skills as a junior frontend developer using React, TypeScript, and Vite.
+This project is designed to evaluate your React skills, as well as your ability to solve problems and write clean, maintainable code.
+The challenge is available in both TypeScript and JavaScript versions.
+While you can choose either version, TypeScript knowledge will be particularly valuable for your future work with us.

 ## Project Overview